renato-rudnicki/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

     |Cloud Build configuration file location|cloudbuild.yaml (only if you chose Cloud Build configuration file)|
     |Service Account|trigger-sa@YOUR_NON-PROD_MACHINE_LEARNING_PROJECT_ID.iam.gserviceaccount.com|

-1. Execute the following commands to update the `cloudbuild.yaml` file.
+1. Use the commands below to get the data that will be used to update the `cloudbuild.yaml` file.
 These commands assume that you are in the cloned Git repository and that you are on the development branch.
 The output will include placeholders that need to be replaced with values from `bucket-name` and `artifact-project`.
 You can find the template at `assets/Vertexpipeline/cloudbuild.yaml`.

     ```bash
+    export directory="../gcp-projects/ml_business_unit/non-production"
+    (cd $directory && git checkout non-production)
-    export prj_n_machine_learning_project_id=$(terraform -chdir="../terraform-google-enterprise-genai/4-projects/ml_business_unit/non-production" output -raw machine_learning_project_id)
+    export prj_n_machine_learning_project_id=$(terraform -chdir=$directory output -raw machine_learning_project_id)
     echo $prj_n_machine_learning_project_id

     export non_prod_bucket_name=$(gsutil ls -p $prj_n_machine_learning_project_id | grep -o 'gs://bkt-n-ml[^/]*')
     non_prod_bucket_name=$(echo $non_prod_bucket_name | sed 's#gs://##')
     echo $non_prod_bucket_name

-    export common_artifacts_project_id=$(terraform -chdir="../terraform-google-enterprise-genai/4-projects/ml_business_unit/shared" output -raw common_artifacts_project_id)
+    export common_artifacts_project_id=$(terraform -chdir=$directory output -raw common_artifacts_project_id)
     echo $common_artifacts_project_id
+    ```

+1. Execute the following commands to update the `cloudbuild.yaml` file.
+These commands assume that you are in the cloned Git repository and that you are on the development branch.

+    ```bash
     sed -i\
         -e "s/{NON_PROD_BUCKET_NAME}/$non_prod_bucket_name/g" \
         -e "s/{COMMOM_ARTIFACTS_PRJ_ID}/$common_artifacts_project_id/g" \